pairwise-tech/pairwise/packages/server/README.md

 ## Description

 To become familiar with the APIs feel free to run the server and access the generated Swagger documentation at `http://localhost:9000/api`.
+Note that this server also depends on Redis which needs to be running (run with `yarn redis` from the root level of the project or using the development docker compose files).

 ## Setup